socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 ------------------------------------------------
 also known as: Ordered Endpoint List, Final API Action Plan, Detailed API Roadmap, Resource Specifications <!-- from MAP -->

-> *A Refined Endpoint List (REL) records intermediate API design results on a medium level of abstraction/refinement and detail, showing endpoints with their responsibilities and data contracts.*
+> *A refined endpoint list records intermediate API design results on a medium level of abstraction/refinement and detail, showing endpoints with their responsibilities and data contracts.*

 ### Motivation (Addressed Information Need)